AngeIo/steam-bkuper/README.md

 - [x] "Launch Options" are automatically set on all games of your Steam library

 ## Prerequisites
-- Tested on SteamOS 3.5.7 (Arch Linux) but could be working on other distros
+- Tested on SteamOS 3.5.7 (Arch Linux) and Ubuntu 22.04.3 but could be working on other distros
 - Git

 ## Usage